 Corporate Political Contributions

-The political process significantly impacts The Dow Chemical Company, through government policies, legislation, and judicial and regulatory decisions.
-Dow actively participates in the political process through legally permissible advocacy, grassroots efforts, and financial contributions.
-Dow’s participation in public policy and political engagement continues to focus on issues that are core to Dow’s operations and the markets in which we do business.
+The political process significantly impacts Dow, through government policies, legislation, and judicial and regulatory decisions.
+Dow actively participates in the political process through legally authorized advocacy, grassroots efforts, and financial contributions.

-Dow is committed to the highest standard of ethical conduct in our involvement in the public policy and political process 1.
+Dow is committed to the highest standard of ethical conduct in its involvement in the political process.
 All financial contributions strictly adhere to federal and state laws regarding contribution limits on amount and source, criteria and reporting requirements.
-Contribution information is a matter of public record and is readily available to interested parties through the Federal Election Commission, IRS and Secretaries of State.
-In addition, Dow publishes on its website an annual consolidated report of Dow's corporate political contributions.
-All political spending activities reflect Dow’s interests and not those of its individual officers or directors.
+Contribution information is a matter of public record and readily available to interested parties through the Federal Election Commission, IRS and Secretaries of State.
+In addition, beginning in 2009 Dow will publish on dow.com an annual consolidated report of Dow’s corporate political contributions.

-Federal law prohibits corporate political contributions to candidates in connection with federal elections.
-Such contributions include: any direct or indirect payment, distribution, subscription, loan, advance, deposit, or gift of money, services or anything of value to any candidate, campaign committee, political committee, or political party in connection with any federal election.
+Federal law prohibits corporations from providing political contributions directly to candidates for federal office.
+A contribution is: any direct or indirect payment, distribution, subscription, loan, advance, deposit, or gift of money, or services or anything of value directly to any candidate, campaign committee, political committee, or political party in connection with any federal election.

-A corporation may contribute to state and local political party committees to the extent permitted by state law, but a corporation may contribute no more than $10,000 per year to a state or local party committee to pay for mixed purpose federal/non-federal activities, i.e., voter registration, get-out-the-vote and other generic campaign activity conducted in the period leading up to a federal election.
+A corporation may contribute to state and local candidates as permitted by state law.
+It may also contribute to state and local political party committees to the extent permitted by state law, but a corporation may contribute no more than $10,000 per year to a state or local party committee to pay for mixed purpose federal/non-federal activities, i.e., voter registration, get-out-the-vote and other generic campaign activity conducted in the period leading up to a federal election.

 Individual states maintain jurisdiction over laws governing state political contributions.
-Where legally sanctioned, the corporation may contribute to state candidates, parties, PACs, committees, and ballot measures provided that expenditures/contributions are specifically authorized and reported to the appropriate state agency.
+Refer to relevant state campaign contribution laws for details.
+Where legally authorized, the corporation may contribute to state candidates, parties, PACs, committees, and ballot measures provided that expenditures/contributions are specifically authorized and reported to the appropriate state agency.

 1Dow Guidelines for U.S. Corporate Political Contributions incorporates by affiliation the Dow Code of Business Conduct which focuses on Dow's Values: Integrity and Respect for People.
 Specifically, see Code sections regarding Financial Integrity: Questionable Payments; Conflicts of Interest; and Interactions with the Public: Political Activities